tektoncd/pipeline/CONTRIBUTING.md

-# Contributing to Pipeline CRD
+# Contributing to Tekton Pipelines

-Welcome to the Pipeline CRD project!
+Welcome to the Tekton Pipelines project!
 Thanks for considering contributing to our project and we hope you'll enjoy it :D

 **All contributors must comply with